-File numbering is continuous up to 9999, even if you replace a card, create a folder, or switch the target card (as in $(1) \rightarrow (2)$).
+Even after you replace the card or create a new folder, the file numbering continues in sequence up to 9999.
 This is useful when you want to save images numbered anywhere between 0001 to 9999 on multiple cards or in multiple folders into one folder on a computer.

-Note that file numbering may continue from any existing images in cards or folders that you switch to.
+If the replacement card or existing folder already contains images recorded previously, the file numbering of the new images may continue from the file numbering of the existing images on the card or in the folder.
 If you want to use continuous file numbering, it is recommended that you use a newly formatted card each time.

-File numbering after replacing cards or switching target cards
+File numbering after replacing the card